tkerby/flipperzero-firmware-wPlugins/Documentation/README_lite.md

 2. enable your created network interface ***sudo ifconfig can<X> up***.
 3. operate normally your can interface by using ***cansend can<X> <iii>#<dddddddd>*** and ***candump can<X>*** commands.

-Please refer to [can-utils](https://github.com/linux-can/can-utils) for more details.
+Please refer to https://github.com/linux-can/can-utils for more details.
 If issues are encountered, you can get more informations by connecting directly to vcp with tool like putty :
 - serial mode
 - 8 data bits
 - no parity
 - no hardware control flow

-You can see the following screenshot for more informations:

 **This mode can also be used to configure connection in flexible datarate ("S9" command).**